grefl/learn/algorithms/lectures/s01e14/notes.md

 ### Make a huge array

 Another solution is too make an array that is so big that it is less likely to end up with collisions.

+We will need a large array.
+About n^2 in length